Associative Submanifolds of the 7-Sphere: Chen's equality

 \begin{note} Combining Theorem \ref{ruledthm}, Proposition \ref{Chenlinearprop} and Corollary \ref{Chenlinearcor} we deduce Theorem \ref{mainChenthm}. \end{note}

-We conclude this section with the following observations.
 The horizontal and vertical pseudoholomorphic curves in $\mathcal{C}$, as remarked in Definition \ref{horverdfn}, can be regarded as holomorphic curves and thus admit \emph{Weierstrass representations}; i.e.~they can be described using holomorphic data.
 In contrast, isotropic minimal surfaces in $\mathcal{S}^6$ include the pseudoholomorphic curves in $\mathcal{S}^6$ which do \emph{not} admit a Weierstrass representation.
 Therefore linear pseudoholomorphic curves in $\mathcal{C}$, and thus associative submanifolds in $\mathcal{S}^7$ satisfying Chen's equality, cannot be described purely using holomorphic data.

-We also observe that not every lift of an isotropic minimal surface in $\mathcal{S}^6$ is necessarily linear since the pseudoholomorphic lifts to $\mathcal{C}$ of isotropic minimal surfaces depend on 8 functions of 1 variable locally, whereas the linear pseudoholomorphic curves only depend on 6 functions of 1 variable.
+We also observe that not every lift of an isotropic minimal surface in $\mathcal{S}^6$ is necessarily linear since, naively, the pseudoholomorphic lifts to $\mathcal{C}$ of isotropic minimal surfaces depend on 8 functions of 1 variable locally, whereas the linear pseudoholomorphic curves only depend on 6 functions of 1 variable.

+We conclude this section with the following observation concerning \emph{austere} submanifolds in $\mathcal{S}^7$, which we first define.